 You can add it yourself :) Just sign up for an account, it's super simple.

-When you're registered, you just click the "Add an application" button in the homepage.
-If you want to suggest your application to be added as an alternative to any other then just search for that app and click the "Suggest alternative" button in the gear menu.
+When you're registered, you just click the "Suggest new application" that you can find clicking on the User icon in the top right corner.
+If you want to suggest your application to be added as an alternative to any other one then just search for that app, click the button "Suggest changes" and the option "Suggest Alternatives".

 Usually it takes between a couple of days and up to a week.
 We have limited resources but we always try our best to approve apps as fast as possible.